-questionablenerdlygoodness asked: Hey!
+questionablenerdlygoodness said: Hey!
 Awesome blog. :) I am interested in becoming a marine biologist (still in high school however); any good resources a noob like me can turn to?

 The thing that helped me the most was talking to someone who was in the marine biology career field already.
 They can tell you what it is really going to be like and what to expect and the measures you will need to take.
 There are also places that offer summer courses that you can take while still in high school (http://dhp.disl.org/studentopps.htm).
 That is the one that is closest to me but I would advise you to look into programs like that in your area.
 Hope this answered your question.